Nkwebana/weather-app/ReadMe.md

 - Add locations to favorite locations
 - Persisting favorite locations between sessions (Hydrating app sandbox)
 - View a list of favorite locations
-- View favorite locations on a map
+- Tap on a favorite location to view its weather

 ## Testing